TransSynW

 For a faster upload, please consider submitting a gene expression matrix containing only transcription factors or run the code locally [repository here].

-• Cell annotation: Upload a tab-separated and unquoted file where the first row matches the unique cell names in the gene expression matrix and the second row corresponds to the cluster to which each cell belongs.
-Please make sure to remove any whitespaces and special characters from your cluster names.
+• Cell annotation: Upload a tab-separated file where the first row matches the unique cell names in the gene expression matrix and the second row corresponds to the cluster to which each cell belongs.
 For analysing two or more clusters as one, check the box “I would like to merge the selected subpopulations”.

 Examples: Please select "Preview Examples" button in the main page to find gene expression matrix and cluster information format examples, obtained from La Manno et al. 2016 data.